Michael Guevara

 Michael Fidel Guevara Legua (born 10 June 1984) is a Peruvian former professional footballer who played as an attacking midfielder.
 He played for the Peru national team led by Sergio Markarián, and helped his team finish third in the 2011 Copa America in Argentina.

+Playing career

 Club career

 Guevara developed as footballer in the youth academy of Peruvian giants Universitario de Deportes.
 He was promoted to their first team in July 2002.

 International career

 Guevara made his senior debut for the Peru national team on 8 February 2011, in a friendly against Panama.
 Debuting in Moquegua, manager Sergio Markarián put him in the starting eleven and later replaced him in the 46th minute for Carlos Lobatón as the match finished 1–0 for Peru.